archilex/advanced-tables-docs/README.md

 Next to each view is an action button that gives the user several options depending on the type of view:

 1. Apply view
+2. Set as default/Remove as default ([NEW!](#managed-default-views-beta))
-2. Add to favorites/Remove from favorites
+3. Add to favorites/Remove from favorites
-3. Edit view (only displayed for the User Views created by the user)
+4. Edit view (only displayed for the User Views created by the user)
-4. Delete view (only displayed for the User Views created by the user)
+5. Delete view (only displayed for the User Views created by the user)

 #### Sorting views